The SmokeSmith Gear Guide To Smoking Accessories

 Filter And Tips

-Another feature that is available from many rolling paper brands, including Raw and OCB, are the addition of tips.
-Tips are handy because they keep unwanted particles from getting into your mouth.
+Another feature that is available from many rolling paper brands, including Raw and OCB, are the addition of glass tips.
+Blunt tips and joint tips are handy because they keep unwanted particles from getting into your mouth.
 Some rolling papers even come with filters.
 Like cigarette filters, these filters add some health benefits.

 The Best Rolling Paper Brands